BharatB427/SDG-Meter-Website/README.md

 # SDG-Meter-Website
 ***
-UI to find similarities with UNEP's SDG goal and your TEXT.
+UI to find similarities with UN's SDG goal and your TEXT.

 ## Website
 The website was designed with respect to UNEP's official site i.e unep.org